-All proposals for development must achieve a high quality of design and demonstrate how they complement local vernacular, distinctiveness and the aesthetic qualities of traditional rural settlements and buildings found in the Kent High Weald AONB, in particular by:
+All proposals for development must achieve a high quality of design and demonstrate how they complement local vernacular, distinctiveness and the aesthetic qualities of traditional rural settlements and buildings found in the Kent High Weald AONB.
+As appropriate to their scale and location development proposals should respond positively to the following design principles:

-- a) respecting/complementing in scale, massing and form the character of existing buildings in the locality; - b) respecting established building lines, arrangements of rooflines (including chimneys), front gardens, and boundary treatments - c) using good quality materials that complement the existing materials and fall within the High Weald colour palette; - d) meeting the requirements of 'Secure by Design' to minimise the likelihood and fear of crime; - e) adopting innovation to achieve sustainable low carbon energy design, in particular the integration of renewable energy technologies; - f) address water stress and reduce water usage within new properties including through the re-use of rain and grey water; - g) providing sufficient external amenity space, refuse and recycling storage and car and bicycle parking to ensure a high quality and well managed streetscape; - h) on plot parking should be screened from the road and/or sensitively located and care should be taken when designing hard standing areas; - i) driveways should be a fully permeable surface; - j) providing access for people with restricted mobility. - k) new development should enhance local ecology by creating new or expanding existing habitat and natural areas within or close to development sites and by incorporating bird and bat boxes/bricks into new buildings. - I) proposals should be accompanied by an integral landscaping scheme (for both soft and hard landscaping) to enhance the natural and local environment/AONB. - m) where development is in an exposed or elevated site then the design should minimise the impact on the nightscape of light pollution whether from internal or external light sources. - n) Support outstanding or innovative design - o) Provide a connectivity statement detailing connection to electronic communications network/high speed broadband.
+- a) respecting/complementing in scale, massing and form the character of existing buildings in the locality; - b) respecting established building lines, arrangements of rooflines (including chimneys), front gardens, and boundary treatments - c) using good quality materials that complement the existing materials and fall within the High Weald colour palette; - d) meeting the requirements of 'Secure by Design' to minimise the likelihood and fear of crime; - e) adopting innovation to achieve sustainable low carbon energy design, in particular the integration of renewable energy technologies; - f) address water stress and reduce water usage within new properties including through the re-use of rain and grey water; - g) providing sufficient external amenity space, refuse and recycling storage and car and bicycle parking to ensure a high quality and well managed streetscape; - h) on plot parking should be screened from the road and/or sensitively located and care should be taken when designing hard standing areas; - i) driveways should be a fully permeable surface; - j) providing access for people with restricted mobility. - k) new development should enhance local ecology by creating new or expanding existing habitat and natural areas within or close to development sites and by incorporating bird and bat boxes/bricks into new buildings. - proposals should be accompanied by an integral landscaping scheme (for both soft and hard landscaping) to enhance the natural and local environment/AONB. - m) where development is in an exposed or elevated site then the design should minimise the impact on the nightscape of light pollution whether from internal or external light sources. - n) support outstanding or innovative design - o) provide a connectivity statement detailing connection to electronic communications network/high speed broadband.